jashgala/ifvm-steganography/README.md

 - Akshay Borgharkar
 - Rohit Wadhwani

+Drive folder of all resources we collected as well as paper we planned to publish: https://drive.google.com/drive/folders/0B3tUkGez_BBEV09SZEhWY1FsRHM?usp=sharing

 Note: This project is very old and inactive.
 I am just trying to see if I can still understand what I did when in college :)